renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 * Automatically track position in waveform, even with tuned/transposed slices
 * Supports the use of delay column for precisely triggered/inserted notes
-* Very compact GUI, can be operated via MIDI/keyboard shortcut as well...
+* Compact GUI, fully operational via MIDI/keyboard shortcuts

 ## Quickstart